spences10/scottspence.com/posts/2023/02/06/how-to-implement-redirects-for-changed-post-routes-in-sveltekit/index.md

 ```

 I can add anything into those placeholders really, it doesn't matter.
+What does matter is that I have a fair few posts out there which have
+the old URL structure.

-Here's the folder structure as it was from SvelteKit v1.
+Here's the folder structure as I refactored it to accommodate the
+SvelteKit v1 changes.

 ```text
 ├── src